dichipan/RobotGame/README.md

 ![image](https://github.com/user-attachments/assets/b8ce337e-6611-4a16-ac33-cf248f9f7aee)
 ![image](https://github.com/user-attachments/assets/24d2b5bf-907e-4006-8e6d-a342f78526eb)

-A long-term goal for this project is to split it off into two separate projects, with one containing a story along with whatever I may want, and one similar to a modernized version of [NZP](https://github.com/nzp-team/nzportable) with mod tools.
+A long-term goal for this project is to split it off into two separate projects, with one becoming a full-fledged game, and one similar to a modernized version of [NZP](https://github.com/nzp-team/nzportable) with mod tools.
 This is not the focus yet, but will become the focus once all mechanics are thourougly polished and implemented.